dcubasoy/puppeteer-theater/README.md

 - Upload to S3: Bucket name is defined by: `process.env.S3_BUCKET_PREFIX-theater-logs`
 - Upload to Firebase/Google Cloud Storage: `process.env.GCLOUD_BUCKET_PREFIX-theater-logs`

-I am a fan of firebase so all log
+I am a fan of firebase so all outgoing/egress stuff such as reporting account credentials/session data/etc is done using firestore.
+The code is pretty simple and configuring this to hook up to your own firebase should be as easy as replacing the credential file in the `config/` folder.
 ##  Purpose & Inspiration

 In a sentence, **Theater automates anything and everything a human being is capable of performing on a site.** It does not wait for navigations, its looking for a set of conditions that when evaluated and return true, execute some particular code.